 Taste and Consistency

 Also, testers without bubblegum experience found the gum flavors off-putting as they don't mimic flavors you find outside of gum.
 Luckily, many of the bubblegum flavored brands also come in other flavors you can try if the ingredient list checks the boxes you are looking for.
-Crest, Colgate, and Spry all offer more than one flavor option, though it can be more difficult to find non-bubblegum varieties of Crest and Colgate for Kids.
+Crest, Colgate, and Spry offer more than one flavor option, though finding non-bubblegum varieties of Crest and Colgate for Kids can be more challenging.
 Spry offers a tropical fruit flavor we didn't test, and Crest has a "Sparkle Fun Flavor," whatever that is.

 The popular flavors with our testers included strawberry, Grape, and fruit.
 However, not all flavors are created equal.
 Mulitple kids like the Grape flavor of the ACT Kids Toothpaste, while only half liked the "Not Yucky Grape" of the Natural Dentist.
 Parents, however, preferred the ingredient list of the Natural Dentist over Act, and there is a chance that some kids might accept the Not Yucky Grape as perfectly fine if they never get to try the ACT brand.
 Our testers' favorite was the blue raspberry in the Hello Oral Care paste, and most chose this flavor over the competition without fail.
-Strawberry found in the Tom's of Maine paste was also a winner, but not with kids who were used to the more mainstream brand name pastes as they struggled to get past the brown color and less gel-like consistency they were used to.
+It now comes in watermelon and strawberry options as well.
+The strawberry found in the Tom's of Maine paste was also a winner, but not with kids who were used to the more mainstream brand name pastes as they struggled to get past the brown color and less gel-like consistency they were used to.
 The "fruit fusion" flavor of the Burts Bees paste was also well regarded.
-Still, the loose consistency of the paste was a turn-off for some testers, and it got messy with younger kids who struggled to get the brush to their mouth before the paste ended up everywhere.
-One tester refused even to try the Kiss My Face Gentle Toothpaste as the color is sort of an off yellowish brown that looks like a bad banana.
+Still, the loose consistency of the paste was a turn-off for some testers, and it got messy with younger kids who struggled to get the brush to their mouths before the paste ended up everywhere.
+One tester refused even to try the Kiss My Face Gentle Toothpaste as the color is an off-yellowish brown that looks like a rotten banana.
 But, we believe younger users may not even notice or won't find it remarkable if they've used natural-based kinds of toothpaste in the past, as many have more natural colors as they lack dyes.

-Often, finding a toothpaste that children find palatable and parents find acceptable is more challenging than it should be.
-With so many potential options on the market, it isn't easy to find one that contains the ingredients you want in a package children find interesting that also has a flavor they like.
-In our detailed testing with discerning young kids, we were able to get direct feedback on taste, consistency, and whether or not they'd voluntarily choose specific pastes over others.
-We think there is something for everyone in this lineup, no matter what flavor or lack of ingredient is important to you, your child, or your budget.
+Finding a toothpaste that children love with ingredients parents approve of can be more challenging than you think it will be.
+With so many possible pastes to pursue, it isn't easy to find one that contains the ingredients you want (and lacks those you don't) in a package children find interesting with a taste they will tolerate.
+In our exhaustive clean teeth testing using discerning children with outspoken opinions, we got direct feedback on taste, consistency, and which products they'd voluntarily choose to use.
+We think there is a paste for everyone in this lineup, no matter what flavor or lack of ingredient is important to you, your child, or your budget.